Updated: January 1st, 2018

 - Repeat steps 4+5, connecting to server locations that will unblock websites in Chrome accordingly

-How to access blocked websites on Chrome in more detail:
+How to unblock websites on Chrome in more detail:

 Google's Chrome web browser is fast becoming the most popular browser of choice.
 With its impressive functionality and usability, more and more internet users are making Chrome their default browser across all their web devices.